edzaga/sql-course/sql-course-en/lectures/week1/lecture3.rst

 Example 2
 ^^^^^^^^^

-Select from the **Engineer** table people who are over 30 years old and carrying less than 16 years working:
+Select from the `\text{Engineer}` table people who are over 30 years old and carrying less than 16 years working:

 **Answer**